Green13248/OS/README.md

 # OS 🖥️

-This is an primative OS developed by me
+This is an primative OS developed by me in asm (intel syntax on top)

 For education purposes duh